nikbearbrown/Coursera_INFO_6205_Algorithms/README.md

 - **Dynamic Programming**: Solving complex problems by breaking them down into simpler subproblems.
 - **Network Flow**: Understanding maximum flow theory and its applications.
 - **Intractability**: Approaching NP-completeness and strategies for dealing with hard problems.
-- **Scheduling and Bayes’ Rule**: Approaches for optimal task arrangement and probabilistic prediction.
+- **Bayes’ Rule**: Approaches for optimal task arrangement and probabilistic prediction.
-- **Approximation and Randomized Algorithms**: Techniques for finding near-optimal solutions to complex problems and leveraging randomness.
+- **Approximation Algorithms**: Techniques for finding near-optimal solutions to complex problems and leveraging randomness.
+- **Randomized Algorithms**: Techniques for finding near-optimal solutions to complex problems and leveraging randomness.
 - **Data Structures**: Diving deep into the use and implementation of heaps, union-find, and more.